SVF-tools/WebSVF/README.md

 ## Known Issues

-Currently, the icon cannot be visible and invisible depends on different circumstances, so I make it visible all the time.
-I will try to fix it up later.
+No suitable method was found to make the icon appear or disappear according to the specific conditions.
+Therefore, when this icon cannot be used, clicking on this icon will generate a prompt， and functions are performed normally when available.
+I will improve it when I find a better way.

 ### For more information